St. Louis–San Francisco 4003

-St. Louis–San Francisco 4003 is a 2-8-2, Mikado type, standard gauge steam railway locomotive built by the American Locomotive Company in 1919 as a standard USRA Light Mikado for the Pennsylvania Railroad.
+St. Louis–San Francisco 4003 is a 2-8-2 "Mikado" type steam locomotive built by the American Locomotive Company in October 1919 as a standard USRA Light Mikado for the Pennsylvania Railroad.
 The PRR, for unknown reasons, rejected 33 of 38 locomotives in the order.
 The United States Railroad Administration reassigned 23 of them (road numbers 4000-4007 and 4017-4031) to the St. Louis–San Francisco Railway (SLSF), also known as the "Frisco".
 The Frisco also received 10 sisters from the Indiana Harbor Belt Railroad (road numbers 4008-4016 and 4032), making 33 in all.
 The locomotive is now on display at the Fort Smith Trolley Museum in Fort Smith, Arkansas.

 The USRA Designs

 The railroads of the United States were nationalized during World War I, from December, 1917 to March, 1920.
 As part of this, locomotives built during the period were one of the twelve USRA standard designs, which included the Light Mikado.
 4003 was one of 625 built by the USRA; another 641 were built after the USRA era, making it one of the most numerous single locomotive designs of all time.
 After Frisco received the Mikados, it modified them with boosters on the trailing trucks and raised cab roofs for more headroom.